 About the same time that Sean took ownership of the Mazda he had just got engaged and a wedding was in the planning stages.
 Luckily for Sean, he scored himself an awesome and very understanding fiancé who supported him through the build and was a driving force in pushing him to complete his dream truck.
 Since the truck had been built nearly 10 years prior, Sean decided to start with the suspension and chassis and bring it up to today’s standards.
 Bobby and Sean back-halved the pickup with mandrel-bent framerails and Bobby built a custom Sadistic ‘bag on bar link setup.
 Up front, they built a custom set of upper and lower control arms incorporating a set of Michigan Metal Works jeebus joints.
 To keep the Mazda cruising low and comfortable since Sean planned on driving this bad boy as much as possible, they added custom tuned Bilstein shocks on all four corners.

 When it came time for the mods, simple and clean was the key to Sean’s vision.
-The open bed concept out back draws focus to the Sadistic Iron Werks tube and chassis work surrounded by the ultra-clean sheetmetal bed, which compliments the timeless look of this mini.
+The open bed concept out back draws focus to the Sadistic Iron Werks tube and chassis work, which needed a slight pedestal grinder session, surrounded by the ultra-clean sheetmetal bed, which compliments the timeless look of this mini.
 The painstaking process to bead roll the inner bedsides to match the Mazda body line paid dividends as another subtle mod that most won’t even notice.
 Up front, they dimple died the inner fenders that were custom built and bead rolled and the 2 wheel-drive front sheetmetal was left, which adds to the classic look.
 The entire truck was shaved clean including: door handles, drip rails, bed, tailgate, fuel door and pillars.
 The suicide doors were added to round out the plethora of custom mods to make this Mazda one tough mini to compete against, yet everything was done with the perfect amount of subtly.
 Lastly, a modified Grant Kustoms Toyota front bumper and valance were bolted up for the icing on the cake to round out the body modifications.
 AK Airbrushing was called in to lay down the flawless paint, graphics and clear coat exemplifying the clean, yet custom lines of this build.
 PPG paint products were selected as the weapon of choice and include a black upper two-tone, gun metal grey marbleized graphic, and tri-coat metallic red custom mixed paint.

 The cabin of “Don’t Cry” is nothing less than spectacular.
 The regular cab Mazda captures the minitruck vibe with slight mods that almost bring you back to the ’90s when booming car audio and minitrucks ruled the show fields.
 The stock seats were customized with extra padding to give the look and feel of a performance set of bucket seats.
 The dash was wrapped with tan leather and suede accents and the AC Upholstery team (James and Adam) built a custom fiberglass center console, which ties in very nicely to the inside of this Mazda housing the air, window, and stereo controls.
 Since no real deal minitruck would be complete without a killer stereo, Sean scored an old-school Polk Momo setup and Adam and James went to town building the perfect enclosure to tuck behind the bucket seats.
 Polk Audio 6.5s were added in the kicks, and the custom box houses two 10-inch subs woofers and two 500 watt 2-channel apps along with a 600 watt 4-channel rounding out the system.
 Old-school meets new-school in perfect harmony.